-Default Disable Options Disable, Enable Description This field is only available in Infrastructure Mode and is used to specify the W2150A/W2250A roaming behavior.
+Default Disable Options Disable, Enable Description This field is available in Infrastructure Mode and is used to specify the NPort W2150A-W4/W2250A-W4 Series roaming behavior.
 Roaming is the ability to connect to different APs so that wireless communication is not confined to one area or one particular AP.
-The W2150A/W2250A will only roam between APs, as specified by the SSID.
+The NPort W2150A-W4/W2250A-W4 Series will only roam between APs, as specified by the SSID.
 Disable: Fast Roaming function will be disabled.
-W2150A/W2250A will scan all available channels and roam between APs as specified by the SSID.
+NPort W2150A-W4/W2250A-W4 Series will scan all available channels and roam between APs as specified by the SSID.
 It scans the channel when booting up and will associate with the highest signal strength AP.
 Only when the associated AP is lost, it will re-associate again.
 Enable: Fast Roaming function will be enabled.
-NPort W2150A/W2250A will only scan the pre-defined Scan Channels - 1, Scan Channels - 2 & Scan Channels - 3 and roam between APs as specified by the SSID.
+NPort W2150A-W4/W2250A-W4 Series will only scan the pre-defined Scan Channels - 1, Scan Channels - 2 & Scan Channels - 3 and roam between APs as specified by the SSID.
 It scans the channel and will associate with the highest signal strength AP.
 It also scans the channel regularly and will re-associate with the highest signal strength AP (if there is) automatically.

-Scan channels - 1, Scan channels - 2, Scan channels - 3 (Infrastructure mode only)
+Scan Channels - 1, Scan Channels - 2, Scan Channels - 3 (Infrastructure Mode)

-Default N/A Options 1 through 14, 36, 40, 44, 48, 52, 56, 60, 64, 100, 104, 108, 112, 116, 120, 124, 128, 132, 136, 140, 149, 153, 157, 165 Description This field is for fast roaming under Infrastructure Mode and specifies the radio channel to use for the wireless network.
+Default N/A Options 1 through 13, 36, 40, 44, 48, 52, 56, 60, 64, 100, 104, 108, 112, 116, 120, 124, 128, 132, 136, 140 Description This field is for fast roaming under Infrastructure Mode and specifies the radio channel to use for the wireless network.
 Choose the channel according to the factory setting of the AP.